Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

   ```

-8. In the **Outputs** tab, select **Add an Output**

-9. Choose **Event Hub** and enter the following settings:
+1. Back to the Stream Analytics Job blade, click on the **Outputs** tile and in the Outputs blade, click on **Add**

+1. Enter the following settings then click on **create**:
   - Output Alias = "accel4twitter"
-  - Subscription = Pick the one you created the event hub in during previous step
+  - Source = "Event Hub"
-  - Choose a Namespace = "*mynamespacename-ns*"
+  - Service Bus Namespace = "*mynamespacename-ns*
-  - Choose and EventHub = "*myeventhubname*"
+  - Event Hub Name = "*myeventhubname*"
   - Event Hub Policy Name = "readwrite"

-10. choose JSON, UTF8, Line separated for the serialization settings
+  - Event Hub Policy Key = "*Primary Key for readwrite Policy name*" (That's the one you wrote down after creating the event hub)
+  - Partition Key Column = "4"
+  - Event Serialization format = "JSON"
+  - Encoding = "UTF-8"
+  - Format = "Line separated"

-11. Start the job by clicking on **Start** at the bottom
+1. Back in the Stream Analytics blade, start the job by clicking on the **Start** button at the top

 #### Create a storage account
 1. Log on to the [Azure Preview Portal].